This article may contain compensated links. See our full disclosure here

-Norwegian Air flies into Bergen and Copenhagen direct from New York, London and several major cities in Europe.
+Norwegian Air flies into Bergen and Copenhagen direct from London and many major cities in Europe.
 We have flown with Norwegian many times now and like the efficient Nordic service, leather seats and flight schedules.
 It was difficult for us to find flights at the times we wanted with premium airlines.

-Norwegian is a low cost carrier competing with EasyJet and WizzAir so do not expect luxury.
-Apart from the efficient service, the difference to those airlines is Norwegian fly out of higher quality airports and terminals so the experience is more pleasant.
+Norwegian is a low-cost carrier competing with EasyJet and WizzAir so do not expect luxury.
+Apart from the efficient service, the difference to those airlines is that Norwegian fly out of higher quality airports and terminals so the experience is more pleasant.

 Day 1 – Explore Bergen, Norway

-Today visit Mount Fløyen for panoramic views of the surrounding area, check out the colourful fish market and wander around pretty Bryggen harbour.
-Read more about beautiful Bergen
+Today visit Mount Fløyen for panoramic views of the surrounding area, check out the colorful fish market and wander around pretty Bryggen harbor.

 Recommended hotel in Bergen